 Scenario 1 presents an age-depth function which is the result of increasing sedimentation and less compaction towards the present (surface); a quite common scenario for more recent sediments.

-Scenario 2 presents a challenging core structure since the age-depth function has a drastic and rapid shift in sediment accumulation around 15 cm depth, representing a change in environmental conditions (e.g. change in local land use).
+Scenario 2 presents a challenging core structure since the age-depth function has a drastic and rapid shift in sediment accumulation around 15 cm depth, representing a change in environmental conditions (e.g., change in local land use).

-Scenario 3 presents a cyclic and periodic change in accumulation rates, representing cyclic changes in environmental conditions (e.g. El niño cycles).
+Scenario 3 presents a cyclic and periodic change in accumulation rates, representing cyclic changes in environmental conditions (e.g., El niño cycles).

 Using the age-depth functions and parameters defined in Table 2, we obtain the 210Pb activity, or concentration, at any given depth interval a1,a2, by integrating the activity curve between ta1,ta2.
-This process in the field is done by cutting the sediment core at different depths and then measuring the 210Pb within these depths, so this integration reflects this process.
+In the real world, this process in the field is performed by cutting the sediment core at different depths and then measuring the 210Pb within these depths, so this integration reflects this process.
 The concentration obtained by the integration may be interpreted as observing the true 210Pb concentration within the depth interval (see Figure 3).
 Since there will always be measurement errors in any method used to measure these concentrations, it is crucial to correctly recreate these errors in the simulated data.

 Uncertainty for measured 210Pb activity is recreated using an modified version of [@Blaauw2018], developed for simulating radiocarbon dates under realistic working conditions.
 This methodology was chosen as it introduces different sources of uncertainty related to different steps of the measurement process.
 Other error simulation methodologies could be used, but as long as the same measurement errors are provided to both models, the comparison remains valid.